Common Names

 Although low serum B12 levels have been associated with increased bone turnover and fracture risk (9), long-term B12 and folic acid supplementation did not improve bone mineral density (38), or reduce osteoporotic fracture incidence in elderly individuals with elevated plasma homocysteine levels (39).

-Repletion of vitamin B12 may improve response in patients resistant to antidepressants (10); and in older adults with major depression, long-term supplementation with a combination of B12, B6, and folic acid enhanced antidepressant treatment efficacy (40).
-However, among middle-age and older women, such combined supplementation did not reduce depression risk compared with placebo, despite significant reductions in homocysteine levels (41).
+Repletion of vitamin B12 may improve response in patients resistant to antidepressants (10), and in older adults with major depression, long-term supplementation with a combination of B12, B6, and folic acid enhanced antidepressant treatment efficacy (40).
+However, such combined supplementation did not reduce depression risk among middle-age and older women despite significant reductions in homocysteine levels (41).

-Homocysteine-lowering therapy may have some cardiovascular benefits following coronary interventions (11), but does not appear to lower the risk of further cardiovascular events including stroke (12) (13) (14).
+Homocysteine-lowering therapy may have some cardiovascular benefits following coronary interventions (11), but does not appear to lower risk of further cardiovascular events including stroke (12) (13) (14).
 In addition, increased risk of in-stent restenosis with such treatment has been reported in patients after coronary stenting (15).
-In a large Dutch study known as the B-PROOF trial, 2 years of B12 and folic acid supplementation in hyper-homocysteinemic elderly patients also had no effect on arterial stiffness and atherosclerosis (42).
-However, in a long-term field study of individuals residing in India at high altitude, B12 and folic acid supplementation reduced the incidence of thrombosis (43).
-And, conclusions of a meta analysis indicate moderate to low evidence for preventive benefits of folic acid and B-vitamins for stroke (61).
+Long-term B12 and folic acid supplementation also had no effect on arterial stiffness and atherosclerosis in elderly patients with hyperhomocysteinemia (42), and a meta-analysis suggests that evidence for cardiovascular preventive benefits with B-vitamins is lacking (61).

 Mechanism of Action